 Bonds also include a pledge to pay you interest on your loan, at a rate known as the bond's coupon.
 The coupon is an annual interest rate, which is usually delivered in payments every six months.
 Current coupons on U.S. Treasury bonds range from 0.75% on a two-year bond to 1.88% on a 30-year-bond.

 Like any other investment vehicle, bonds come with some risk, but they are generally considered safe, reliable investment options.
 The return on a bond is steady and predictable: If you buy one when it is issued and hold it until maturity, you can calculate exactly what the yield will be.
 The return on bonds tends to be relatively lower than other investments such as stock or real estate.

 From 1980 to 2019, long-term U.S. government bonds (those with maturity periods of 10 years or more) yielded an overall return of 5.64% after adjustments for inflation, while adjusted returns on stocks in large U.S. companies were 8.48% for the same period, according to Morningstar Inc., a financial services company.

 There are three main types of bonds, distinguished by the entities that issue them and attributes specific to each:

 - Treasury bonds, or "T-bonds," are issued by the federal government and backed by its "full faith and credit," so they are considered extremely safe investments.
-Investment returns generated by T-bonds are exempt from federal income tax.
+Gains you receive through T-bonds are exempt from state and local taxes, but federal income taxes still apply.
 Unlike other bonds, which are offered for purchase at par value the day they are issued at preset interest rates, the offer price and coupon rate for Treasury bonds are determined through an auction process.

 - Municipal bonds are sold by communities and counties to fund large-scale construction of schools, highways, water-treatment plants and the like.
 Income generated by many (but not all) municipal bonds is tax-exempt.